 If you want a non-CS course (e.g., Math, electives, etc.), then please contact the department's advisor/staff of that course for an override.
 CS advisors are not able to override students into non-CS courses.

 During the Drop/Add period, we drop the enrolment caps by approximately 15% of the total enrolment number for the course to give advisors room to handle special cases.
 We will return the enrolment caps to their actual size during the second week of classes after we have had time to help students that fall under our special cases.

 For Winter 2022, enrolment caps will return to their actual size on Monday, January 10, 2022 (exact time unknown but usually during business hours).

 After the enrolment caps are returned to their actual size, the remaining space may continue to have reserves on the course, which will be removed usually the following day.

 If you get a "reserve error" when adding a course on Quest, this means that a portion of the class’s enrolment is reserved for a particular group of students and you don't meet the reserve capacity requirements for that course.
 You can tell that a course has set aside a number of seats for a particular group of students on the Schedule of Classes, directly beneath each section that has a reserve capacity assigned.

-Reserves will be removed by the Registrar's Office on Sept 11, 2020.
-The exact time is unknown, but the reserve restriction is usually removed during normal buisness hours.
+Reserves will be removed by the Registrar's Office on Wednesday, January 12, 2022.
+The exact time is unknown, but the reserve restriction is usually removed during normal business hours.
 Once reserves are removed, then you can enroll into the course using Quest.
 Note that spaces in the course will be available on a first-come-first-served basis if the class section isn't already at its enrolment capacity.

 If you get a “department consent” error when adding a course on Quest, it’s likely that the course has a waitlist (please see below for more information).
 You will not be able to add that course unless given consent by a CS advisor.